-Permanent exhibition on the Architecture and Heritage of Bourges.
-Bike rental available.
+Permanent exhibition on the architecture and heritage of Bourges.

 Guided tours offered by the Tourist Office

-The Tourist Office offers a discovery booklet and offers several fun, age-appropriate tour circuits such as "Randoland", for children to discover Bourges while having fun.
+The Tourist Office offers a discovery booklet and offers 3 fun, age-appropriate tour circuits such as "Randoland", for children to discover Bourges while having fun.

 The Spring of Poets (March)